List of new members of the 118th United States Congress

 The 118th United States Congress began on January 3, 2023.
 There were seven new senators (two Democrats, five Republicans) and 74 new representatives (34 Democrats, 40 Republicans), as well as one new delegate (a Republican), at the start of its first session.
-Additionally, one senator (a Republican) and one representative (a Democrat) have taken office in order to fill vacancies during the 118th Congress.
+Additionally, five senators (four Democrats, one Republican) and nine representatives (five Democrats, four Republicans) have taken office in order to fill vacancies during the 118th Congress before it ended on January 3, 2025.

 Due to redistricting after the 2020 census, 18 representatives were elected from newly established congressional districts.

 The president of the House Democratic freshman class is Robert Garcia of California, while the president of the House Republican freshman class is Russell Fry of South Carolina.
 Additionally, the Democratic Freshmen Leadership Representative is Jasmine Crockett of Texas, and the Republican's freshmen liaison is Erin Houchin of Indiana.